trust-mfn-berlin/animals-as-objects/vault/story.photos-with-lion-cubs.md

 [^6]: After the war, the booth moved from its site beside the predator enclosure to the bear enclosure.
 Cf. Katharina Heinroth. _Der Zoologische Garten Berlin: Zweiter Bericht und Wegweiser nach dem Kriege_, Aktien-Verein des Zoologischen Gartens zu Berlin (ed.).
 Berlin: 1956: 6.

 [^7]: Vinzenz Hediger.
 “Das Tier auf unserer Seite: Zur Politik des Filmtiers am Beispiel von ‘Serengeti darf nicht sterben’”.
-In Anne von Heiden und Joseph Vogl (eds.). _Politische Zoologie_.
-Zurich/Berlin: 2007: 287-301.
+In _Politische Zoologie_.
+Anne von Heiden und Joseph Vogl (eds.).
+Zurich/Berlin, 2007: 287-301.
 Historians like Thomas M. Lekan, Angela Thompsell, and Bernhard Gißibl have made similar arguments to those of the film studies scholar Hediger.
 Cf. Thomas M. Lekan. _Our Gigantic Zoo: A German Quest to Save the Serengeti._ New York: Oxford University Press, 2020; Angela Thompsell. _Hunting Africa: British Sport, African Knowledge and the Nature of Empire_.
 Basingstoke: Palgrave Macmillan, 2015; Bernhard Gißibl. _The Nature of German Imperialism: Conservation and the Politics of Wildlife in Colonial East Africa_.
 The Environment in History: International Perspectives, Volume 9.
 New York: Berghahn Books, 2016.

 [^8]: It is part of the visual staging of many European big-game hunters to neither name local actors nor to give them an equal place in the image.